kusmour/pradeep1288.github.com/_posts/2013-04-25-my-summary-on-scaling-memcache-at-facebook.md

-This mechanism is introduced to solve two problems i.e. *stale sets* and *thundering herds*. *Stale sets* when a web server sets a value in memcache and it does not reflect the latest value in the database. *Thundering herd* occurs when a specific key undergoes a lot of read & write activity.
+This mechanism is introduced to solve two problems i.e. *stale sets* and *thundering herds*. *Stale sets* occur when a web server sets a value in memcache and it does not reflect the latest value in the database. *Thundering herd* occurs when a specific key undergoes a lot of read & write activity.

-Stale sets are avoided by issuing a short lived 64 bit lease token which are bound the keys which clients originally requested.
+Stale sets are avoided by issuing a short lived 64 bit lease token which are bound to the keys which clients originally requested.
 These clients then provide the lease token while setting the value in the cache and making use of this the memcached instances can determine whether the data should be stored or not.

-The thundering herd issue is solved by limiting the rate at which the lease tokens are issued and there by signalling other clients to wait for a while before they request for the key' value.
+The thundering herd issue is solved by limiting the rate at which the lease tokens are issued and there by signalling other clients to wait for a while before they request for the key's value.

 **Memcache pools**

 The *memcached* servers in a cluster are partitioned into separate pools based on key accesses.
 For example a pool is dedicated for keys which are accessed frequently for which the cache misses are considered inexpensive.
-A large pool for keys are which are accessed very frequently and cache misses are considered expensive.
+A large pool is dedicated for keys are which are accessed very frequently and cache misses are considered expensive.
 Facebook also maintains a default pool called as *wildcard* for keys which donot fall into any category.